AidanBugs/Obsidian/1) CWRU/In Progress/ENGR399 - Impact Engineering on Society/HW/HW3ENGR399.md

 # 2
 ## (1) What are the three categories that superintelligent agents could fall into, according to Bostrom?
 List them and provide a short description of each.

+1. Speed Superintelligence
+- A system that can do anything intellectual task a human can do, but it can do it much faster.
+2. Collective Superintelligence
+- A system of smaller intellects that work together to achieve strong performance over a variety of domains.
+Similar to companies which are comprised of many humans working together across different domains to achieve good results.
+3. Quality Superintelligence
+- A system that is as fast as a human mind but is vastly smarter.
+The book compares how nonhuman animals are not as smart as humans (due to different factors such as complex structured languages or lack of planning ability), to the relationship of a quality superintelligence to humans.

 ## (2) What would each type of superintelligence excel in?
 (Bostrom discusses this at several points in the chapter, including in the “Direct and indirect reach” section.)

+1. Speed Superintelligence
+Speed superintelligence would excel at tasks that require the rapid execution of a long series of steps that must be performed sequentially.
+2. Collective Superintelligence
+Collective superintelligence would excel at tasks that can be parallelized into sub tasks or tasks that require a combination of different skill sets and/or perspectives.
+3. Quality Superintelligence
+Quality superintelligence would be able to solve problems that neither of the other two superintelligences would be able to solve.
+Bostrom also remarks that quality superintelligence is superior to human intelligence akin to how human intelligence is superior to the intelligence of a chimpanzee.

 ## (3) Bostrom writes: “quality superintelligence would be the most capable form of all, inasmuch as it could grasp and solve problems that are, for all practical purposes, beyond the direct reach of speed superintelligence and collective superintelligence.”
 Why do you think he makes this claim?

+He claims this because both speed and collective superintelligence are limited in the quality of their intellectual work.
+Bostrom gives the example where humans were unable to use complex linguistic representations, in which case humans might simply live in harmony with nature.
+This is important because in this sense both speed and collective superintelligence would also be unable to use complex linguistic representations.
+Quality superintelligence is superior because it is able to "think" beyond the scope of what is seen as possible to the human mind.

 # 3
 ## (1) What are the three considerations that could enable us to predict how a superintelligence might behave (that is, to predict its motivations)?